-"Beckmann would be acknowledged artist in any country or school.
+"Beckmann would be/acknowledged artist in any country or school.
 His work is of course authoritative and an impressive."

-ENERAL: UNFAVORABLE
+ENERAL : UNFAVORABLE

-"The German exhibition is simply amazing.
+".
+G. Bowdoin, the somewhat uninformed critic of the New York World Telegram, writes: "The German exhibition is simply amazing.
 Here and there a coherent work of art is shown but most of the exhibition is repellent.
 It is hard to believe that many of the paintings and sculptures have been loaned for this showing by American and foreign museums but the catalogue so states."